Charles08/shipyard-project.com/site/content/docs/deploy/automated/index.md

 Once deployed, the script will output the URL to connect along with credential information.

+Note: this will expose the Docker Engine on port 2375.
+It is recommended to use TLS if this node will be accessible outside a secure network.

 ```bash
 curl -sSL https://shipyard-project.com/deploy | bash -s
 ```